Pratikshinde55/Jenkins-Master-Slave_linux/README.md

 # Jenkins Master Slave Architecture SetUP:
-jenkins Master-Slave cluster for Linux OS
+Jenkins Master-Slave cluster for Linux OS on the top of AWS Cloud

 I use AWS EC2 instances for this architecture :